Natural World (TV series): Format, content and notable episodes

-The World About Us helped to popularize the long-form documentary on British television thanks to its generous 50-minute length, a step up from the half-hour programmes which were more common at the time.
+The World About Us helped to popularise the long-form documentary on British television thanks to its generous 50-minute length, a step up from the half-hour programmes which were more common at the time.
 Filmmakers were able to take advantage of this format to delve into a particular story in more detail, or cover broader themes.
 More recently, the running time has been extended to 60 minutes.

 The tone of the strand was set by its first series editor, Peter Jones, who gave his film-makers the time and budget to explore their subjects in more detail.
 He also decided to avoid a house style in favour of a flexible approach where the style was chosen to match the subject of the documentary.
 This freedom from stylistic constraints gave film-makers autonomy to make the programmes they wanted.
 As Natural World quickly established itself in the schedules, the series editors were able to take risks with unusual subjects which may otherwise have been avoided by broadcasters.
 According to Jones, "the idea was to give the audience a surprise each week.
 It was as far from the contemporary concept of formatted television as you could get."
 Some of the more unusual subjects have included plankton, wasps, cephalopods and manure ("The Wonderful World of Dung", 1991).

 Jones's successors have maintained the same ethos, mixing traditional "blue-chip" natural history with different approaches to storytelling.
 Mike Gunton, series editor from 2001 to 2004, introduced more human elements into the programmes, granted filmmakers additional time in the field to get the shots they needed and continued to experiment with style.
 "Cats Under Serengeti Stars" was filmed entirely in black and white and "Dune" was told from the point of view of a grain of sand.